Frikanalen/frikanalen/README.md

     - Still needs a user interface for organizations to add their shows to schedules ([#216](https://github.com/Frikanalen/frikanalen/issues/216))
     - This was the author's first React project, and there are still places where that shows.
     - Remaining: Complete translation to strict Typescript, get to 0 eslint errors
+        - All typescript now compiles in strict mode; some js/jsx still remains
 - Filling airtime in a better way
     - New, far more maintainable playout has been written and deployed, running stably
     - Needs to add better instrumentalization, monitoring/alerting (final output is checked for motion, and alerts are sent on pod failure)
     - A better jukebox algorithm to prioritize fresher content and leave bigger gaps for graphics ([see also](https://github.com/Frikanalen/frikanalen/blob/master/packages/fkweb/README.md#non-http-entry-points)
     - Expand broadcast graphics (in React frontend) to more than just a "next programme" clock (News bulletin is mostly done)
 - Migrating the remaining bare-metal services to Kubernetes
+    - Make file server (file01) a Kubernetes node using pod-node affinity for ZFS access as stopgap measure before Ceph
+        - Dockerize fkupload and fkprocess, create CRDs
+        - Dockerize asset HTTP server
     - Ceph cluster up and running nicely, need to migrate media from ZFS pool
     - Media asset server serving from Ceph
     - Upload receiver and file mover/processer migrating from systemd/SMB shares to k8s/Ceph